About the Programme

-The Australian Space Research Program has awarded 14 grants with a total of $40 million (excluding GST) over four years through a competitive merit-based grants program to support space-related research, education and innovation activities.
+The Australian Space Research Program awarded 14 competitive grants with a total of $40 million (excluding GST) over four years, ceasing in 2013.
+The grants programme supported space-related research, education and innovation activities.

-The objective of the Australian Space Research Program is to develop Australia’s niche space capabilities by supporting space-related research, innovation and skills in areas of national significance or excellence.
+The objective of the Australian Space Research Program was to develop Australia’s niche space capabilities by supporting space-related research, innovation and skills in areas of national significance or excellence.

-For the purposes of the program, space-related does not include astronomy, astrophysics and cosmology.
+For the purposes of the programme, the term 'space-related' did not include astronomy, astrophysics and cosmology.

-To achieve the objective, the program provides two types of grants, Stream A- Space Education Development grants and Stream B – Space Science and Innovation Project grants.
+To achieve the objective, the programme provided two types of grants, Stream A- Space Education Development grants and Stream B – Space Science and Innovation Project grants.

 Stream A - Space Education Development projects

-Stream A supports student projects and education activities, including international education opportunities and the establishment of national space education programs and centres of expertise for space education.
+Stream A supported student projects and education activities, including international education opportunities and the establishment of national space education programmes and centres of expertise for space education.

-Stream A projects or educational activities are student-focused and involve space-related activities.
+Stream A projects or educational activities were student-focused and involved space-related activities.

 Stream B - Space Science and Innovation projects

-Stream B supports collaborative space research and innovation projects involving the development of Australia’s niche space capability in areas of strategic national priority.
-International collaboration is encouraged.
+Stream B supported collaborative space research and innovation projects involving the development of Australia’s niche space capability in areas of strategic national priority.
+International collaboration was encouraged.